 Massage Therapy is one of the oldest forms of healing known to humankind.
-The ancient Romans and Greeks used massage therapy to maintain health and as a restorative practice, as did the Egyptian, Chinese, and Swedish cultures.
+Many cultures, including ancient Roman, Greek, Egyptian, Chinese and Swedish, used massage to maintain health and as a restorative practice.

-Today, Registered Massage Therapists are regulated health care practitioners.
-They use their knowledge and skills in treating soft tissue conditions to help patients manage acute and chronic health conditions, support rehabilitation, and treat sports injuries.
+In Canada today, Registered Massage Therapists are regulated healthcare practitioners.
+They use their scientific knowledge and skills in treating soft tissue conditions to help patients manage acute and chronic health conditions, support rehabilitation, and treat sports injuries.

 You are needed.
-Massage therapy is one of the most in-demand career fields in health care today.
+As the Canadian population continues to age, the need for Massage Therapists grows.
+Massage Therapy is one of the most in-demand career fields in healthcare today.

 You can go anywhere.
 Your career can travel with you across Canada and the world.